jdeseze/napari-metamorph/README.md

 If you just want to go to the next position, you can click on the 'Next position' button.

+WARNING: Z-STACKS ARE NOT SUPPORTED FOR THE MOMENT

 ## Contributing

 Contributions are very welcome.
 Tests can be run with [tox], please ensure